Kimserey/BlogArchive/20180106_targets_environments_aspnetcore_angularcli.md

 appsettings.production.json
 appsettings.integration.json
 ```

+The content of the configuration file is a json object.

 The environment is selected at runtime.
 It is set via system environment variable for the application but can also be passed as command line argument.
 Make sure that your configuration has the command line argument on its builder pipeline.